tlh24/att3ntion/README.md

 ```

 The obvious problem with calculating directly via above is that you don't want to instantiate a $\large A[b,h,i,j,k]$ tensor -- if the number of tokens is large, this is a huge tensor!
-The above summations would suggest that a full $\large A[]$ is required for calculating the various softmaxes -- but, given enough floating-point resolution (and stability), all of these operations and their inverses can be calculated in-place, without blowing up GPU memory.
+The above summations would suggest that a full $\large A[..]$ is required for calculating the various softmaxes -- but, given enough floating-point resolution (and stability), all of these operations and their inverses can be calculated in-place, without blowing up GPU memory.